Nay Chi Oo

 Nay Chi Oo (နေခြည်ဦး; born Htoo Pyae Sone Myint on 25 January 1992) is a Burmese beauty blogger, actress, model and businesswoman.
 She is best known for her makeup tutorial videos and her beauty blog, "beautybynaychi" on Facebook.
 In 2019, Nay Chi Oo was recognized for her blogging by being featured on The Myanmar Times' "Top 10 Bloggers" list.

 Early life and education

 Nay Chi Oo was born on 25 January 1992 in Yangon, Myanmar into a military family.
 She is the eldest daughter of Myo Myint Sein, a former military official, and his wife Than Than Swe, a botanist.
 Nay Chi Oo has a younger sister, Sein Lae Yadanar, and a younger brother.
 She attended high school at Practising School Yangon Institute of Education and graduated with GCE Advanced Level from Cambridge Tutors College in 2013, and MSc Forensic Medical Sciences from University of Bradford.
-While still in university, she has served as Student president of Cambridge Tutors College.
+While still in university, she served as Student president of Cambridge Tutors College.
 She studied MBA at Global MBA University of the Thai Chamber of Commerce.